- Find out whether a flash sale will help or harm your business, the four reasons they fail, and five best practices for a flash sale strategy

 Download our exclusive ebook for a behind-the-scenes look …

 6. Flash sale ecommerce: Automating sales events all year

 Flash sales are exciting; they can differentiate your brand, attract new customers, and earn trust—especially when you avoid common missteps:

 - Use discount applications for simple checkout experiences

 - Estimate demand, load test your site, and prepare your supply chain

 - Be willing to leverage scarcity as well as communicate clearly and often

-Equally important, develop a plan that clearly defines your flash sale, its objective, and how you plan to pull it off:
+Equally important, develop a plan that clearly defines your scope, your objective, and how you plan to pull it off:

 - Identify precisely why you’re having a flash sale